Zenika/feedzback/docs-source/docs/usage-analytics.md

         7. Existing documents collection : feedback
         8. Leave other parameters as default, do not check `Enable events`

-2. In Circle CI, go to the Context page of your project and add the environment variable ANALYTICS_GCP_ZONE.
+3. In Circle CI, go to the /Organization settings/Context page of your project and add the environment variable $ANALYTICS_GCP_ZONE .
-3. In Cloud Shell, tell the shell where is your analytics zone
+4. In Cloud Shell, tell the shell where is your analytics zone
 ```bash
 # The zone of the existing firestore db.
 Due to a misconfiguration it is in Montreal for the dev environment.
 export ANALYTICS_GCP_ZONE="<zone found in previous step>"